 Email: Chapter 5B, Article 2

 §5B-2-1.
-West Virginia Department of Economic Development; confidentiality.
+West Virginia Division of Economic Development; confidentiality.

-(b) Any documentary material, data or other writing made or received by the Department of Economic Development or other public body whose primary responsibility is economic development, for the purpose of furnishing assistance to a new or existing business shall be exempt from §29B-1-1 et seq. of this code: Provided, That any agreement entered into or signed by the Department of Economic Development or other public body which obligates public funds shall be subject to inspection and copying pursuant to §29B-1-1 et seq. of this code as of the date the agreement is entered into, signed or otherwise made public.
+(g) Any documentary material, data or other writing made or received by the Division of Economic Development or other public body whose primary responsibility is economic development, for the purpose of furnishing assistance to a new or existing business shall be exempt from §29B-1-1 et seq. of this code: Provided, That any agreement entered into or signed by the Division of Economic Development or other public body which obligates public funds shall be subject to inspection and copying pursuant to §29B-1-1 et seq. of this code as of the date the agreement is entered into, signed, or otherwise made public.

 §5B-2-2.
-Office of Secretary of Department of Economic Development.
+Office of Executive Director of the Division of Economic Development.

-(b) The secretary may promulgate rules to carry out the purposes and programs of the Department of Economic Development to include generally the programs available and the procedure and eligibility of applications relating to assistance under the programs.
+(b) The Executive Director may promulgate rules to carry out the purposes and programs of the Division of Economic Development to include generally the programs available and the procedure and eligibility of applications relating to assistance under the programs.
 These rules are not subject to Chapter 29A of this code, but shall be filed with the Secretary of State.
-The secretary may adopt any of the rules previously promulgated by the West Virginia Development Office or the council for community and economic development.
+The Executive Director may adopt any of the rules previously promulgated by the Department of Economic Development, the West Virginia Development Office, or the council for community and economic development.

-(d) The Department of Economic Development shall be exempt from §5A-3-1 et seq. of this code.
+(b) The Division of Economic Development shall be exempt from §5A-3-1 et seq. of this code.

 §5B-2-3a.